• Current alerts (1) Click to view

 See map See map

-What are the Medium Density Residential Design Codes?
+What are the amended Residential Design Codes Volume 1 - Part C?

-The Medium Density Residential Design Codes is part of the State Government’s broader Action Plan for Planning Reform.
+The amended Residential Design Codes Volume 1 - Part C is part of the State Government’s broader Action Plan for Planning Reform.
 The purpose of this Reform is to achieve more consistent planning outcomes, improve approval processes and provide great places for people to live, work and play across Western Australia.

-Within this Reform, the Medium Density Residential Design Codes have been designed to address several notable challenges and poor outcomes being created using the current planning framework including the following:
+Within this Reform, the amended Residential Design Codes Volume 1 - Part C have been designed to address several notable challenges and poor outcomes being created using the current planning framework including the following:

 • A loss of existing established trees with little opportunity for the planting of new trees.